yahoo/TensorFlowOnSpark/examples/wide_deep/README.md

-the default field delimiter is "\t" in the train and evaluation log.
+the default field delimiter is "\t" in the train and evaluation log, then run with this

 ```shell
 	nohup sh x.sh &